1-877-929-7245

 • Breakfast

-A free morning provides the opportunity to explore Innsbruck, before we embark on a spectacular First Class train journey through the Alps.
+A free morning provides the opportunity to explore Innsbruck before we embark on a spectacular First Class train journey through the Alps.
 The route starts by winding alongside the Inn River, the jade waters rushing between steep peaks dotted with thick pine forests.
-Shortly after leaving the Inn at Landeck, the Arlberg Line passes Weisberg Castle at the eastern end of the impressive Trisanna Bridge, widely considered to be one of Austria's finest.
-As the track climbs higher towards the popular resort of St Anton, traditional chalets pepper this beautiful alpine landscape.

-Looping briefly into the tiny double-landlocked principality of Liechtenstein, we are welcomed to Switzerland by delightfully scenic views.
-The last leg of our journey takes us on the UNESCO-listed Albula Line, which zigzags and spirals its way round mountains and over bridges, including the curved Landwasser Viaduct.
-After a panorama of deep ravines, snow-capped peaks and rushing waterfalls, we arrive in chic St Moritz, where a three-course dinner awaits at our central hotel which boasts uninterrupted views of the glamorous town's serene lake.
+The last leg of our journey takes us on the UNESCO-listed Albula Line, which zigzags and spirals its way around mountains and over bridges, including the curved Landwasser Viaduct.
+After a panorama of deep ravines, snow-capped peaks and rushing waterfalls, we arrive in St. Moritz, where a three-course dinner awaits at our central hotel with a terrace that boasts uninterrupted views of the town's serene lake.

 Includes